Find Affordable College Courses

 Full Journalism at University of North Texas Report

 The in-demand bachelor’s degree programs at University of Oklahoma Norman Campus helped the school earn the #3 place on this year’s ranking of the most popular journalism schools in the United States.
-Located in the midsize suburb of Norman, University of Oklahoma is a public school with a very large student population.
+Located in the medium-sized suburb of Norman, University of Oklahoma is a public college with a fairly large student population.

 About 74% of the students majoring in journalism at the school are women while 26% are male.